pau-arandia/REST-API-example/README.md

 3. Activate the environment.

-    WARNING: This step only works for cmd.
+    WARNING: This step only works for cdm.
 For PowerShell, see: https://stackoverflow.com/questions/1365081/virtualenv-in-powershell

     Run the `activate.bat` file located inside the `\Scripts` folder: